Braeden6/sudokuSolver/README.md

 # sudokuSolver
-Data used can be downloaded here: [9 Million Sudoku Puzzles](https://www.kaggle.com/datasets/rohanrao/sudoku/code?sort=votes)
+Implementing a python program that can solve sudoku puzzles with multiple different algorithms.
+Currently Implemented:
+ - Breadth-first Search (BFS)
+ - Depth-first Search (DFS)

+## Instructions
+To run this you need to download: [9 Million Sudoku Puzzles](https://www.kaggle.com/datasets/rohanrao/sudoku/code?sort=votes) Add data folder to the root of the repo and put the downloaded csv in there.